-The teacher assesses children's ability during Guided Reading and DARTS sessions and through a range of other opportunities and this feeds into the planning of future sessions or intervention.
-Children who are the lowest ability children in each year have regular reading intervention in order to maintain progress for them towards fluent reading.
-Each term, children in Y2-Y6 complete written assessments in Reading.
+The teacher assesses children's ability during all Reading sessions and through a range of other opportunities including listening to children read 1:1 with an adult.
+This assessment information feeds into the planning of future sessions or intervention including adult support during the reading sessions.
+Children who are the lowest ability children in each year have regular reading intervention in order to maintain progress.
+Each term, children in Y2-Y6 complete written assessments in Reading with Year 1 completing these in Spring and Summer.
 As well as providing an indication of attainment, these assessments are analysed to provide information about the skills that need further emphasis either for individuals or groups and classes.

-The Reading expectations in the Key Stage 1 Assessing and Reporting Arrangements and Key Stage 2 Assessing and Reporting Arrangements are followed at relevant stages.
+The Reading expectations in the Key Stage 2 Assessing and Reporting Arrangements are followed at relevant stages.